pwnfoo/NTLMRecon/README.md

 NTLMRecon is built with flexibilty in mind.
 Need to run recon on a single URL, an IP address, an entire CIDR range or combination of all of it all put in a single input file?
 No problem!
 NTLMRecon got you covered.
 Read on.

+Internal wordlists are from the awesome [nyxgeek/lyncsmash](https://github.com/nyxgeek/lyncsmash) repo

 # Overview

 NTLMRecon looks for NTLM enabled web endpoints, sends a fake authentication request and enumerates the following information from the NTLMSSP response: